 Here are 7 ways I have for dealing with fatigue:

-Watch what you eat – Junk food slows you down.
-Healthy foods build you up.
-I’m not an expert here, and don’t practice this as I should, but there are plenty who are equipped to help know what to eat.
-What you eat does make a difference in how you feel and most of us know what foods slow us down Learn to fill your body with foods, which help you feel more alive.
+Junk food slows me down.
+Healthy foods build me up.
+I’m not an expert here either, and I don’t practice this as I should, but there are plenty who are equipped to help know what to eat and what not to eat.
+I do know this – what we eat does make a difference in how we feel and most of us know what foods slow us down.
+The more we learn to fill our bodies with foods, which help us feel more alive the less fatigue we will experience and the more effective we will be as leaders.

-Rest – It had to be on the list.
-Rest is the ultimate solution to coping with fatigue.
-The body signals that it has reached a point where rest is needed.
+Rest had to be on the list.
+Rest is an ultimate solution to coping with fatigue.
+The body signals it has reached a point where rest is needed.
+God designed us for this.
 Sometimes a short nap or extended night’s sleep is the needed response.
-Sometimes NOT watching the last television show before you go to bed is a better option.
+Sometimes NOT watching the last television show before we go to bed is a better option.
+In the past few years I have strived for at least seven hours of sleep a night.
+I can tell when I don’t get it.

-Mind-breaks – If your job requires you to think deeply, taking short mind breaks is often helpful.
-One reason I break to Twitter is to give me a quick break from the heaviness of thought.
+If your job requires you to think deeply, taking short mind breaks is often helpful.
+Stopping to meditate and pray – at the beginning for the day or during the day – keeps your mind focused and energized.
+I accomplish exercise with this one too.
+I have on my Fitbit an alarm feature to alert me when I’ve gone almost an hour without at least 250 steps.
+I get up, walk around, and return to my desk.
 I also change projects throughout the day to keep my mind from wearing me out physically.
-Sometimes I step outside and breathe the fresh air or, depending on the type of the fatigue, even go for an afternoon run.
+Sometimes I step outside and breathe the fresh air or, depending on the type of the fatigue, even go for an afternoon walk or time on the elliptical.

-Prioritize – You can’t do everything.
-Remind yourself that you’ll do better quality work if you aren’t trying to do it all.
+You can’t do everything.
+Remind yourself you’ll do better quality work if you aren’t trying to do it all.
+Begin each day with a realistic outlook of what you can complete for the day.
 Try to complete the most important things on your list first, before your energy is drained for the day.
 Say no to things someone else can do.

 Leading today (actually life today) requires a lot of energy.
 I meet so many people who don’t have the energy they need to get through the day.
 I realize there are seasons in life where this is unavoidable, but we should strive to keep ourselves healthy enough to be productive and enjoy life.